John Churchill, 1st Duke of Marlborough: Reconciliation

-War of the Spanish Succession (1701-1714)
+War of the Spanish Succession (1701–1714)

-In the late 17th and early 18th centuries, the single most important theme in European politics was the rivalry between the House of Habsburg and the House of Bourbon.
-In 1665, the infirm and childless Habsburg Charles II became the King of Spain.
-Spain was no longer the dominant global power it once was but remained a vast global confederation, with possessions in Italy, the Spanish Netherlands, the Philippines and large parts of the Americas.
-It proved remarkably resilient; when Charles died in 1700, it was largely intact and had even expanded in areas like the Pacific.
-Its possession could change the balance of power in favour of either France or Austria.
+In the late 17th and early 18th centuries, the single most important theme in European politics was the rivalry between the two great dynasties of the continent: the House of Habsburg and the House of Bourbon.
+In 1665, the infirm and sickly Habsburg Charles II became the King of Spain.
+Spain was no longer the dominant power it once had been, but remained a vast global empire, with possessions in Italy, the Spanish Netherlands, the Philippines, and large parts of the Americas.
+It proved remarkably resilient; when Charles died childless in 1700, the Spanish Empire was largely intact and had even expanded in areas like the Pacific.
+Its possession could change the balance of European power in favour of either Bourbon France or Habsburg Austria.

 Attempts to partition the Empire between the French and Austrian candidates or install an alternative from the Bavarian Wittelsbach dynasty failed.
-When Charles died, he left his throne to Louis XIV's grandson who became Philip V of Spain on 16 November 1700.
-However, this was on condition Philip renounce his claim to the French throne; Louis' decision to ignore this once again threatened French domination over Europe and led to the Grand Alliance being reformed in 1701.
+When Charles died, he left his throne to Louis XIV's grandson, who became Philip V of Spain on 16 November 1700.
+However, this was on condition Philip renounced his claim to the French throne; Louis' decision to ignore this once again threatened French domination over Europe and was the impetus for the Grand Alliance being reformed in 1701.

 With his health deteriorating, William III appointed Marlborough Ambassador-Extraordinary and commander of English forces to attend the conference at the Hague.
-On 7 September 1701, the Treaty of the Second Grand Alliance nominated Emperor Leopold I's second son Archduke Charles as King of Spain instead of Phillip.
+On 7 September 1701, the Treaty of the Second Grand Alliance nominated Emperor Leopold I's second son Archduke Charles as King of Spain instead of Philip.
 It was signed by England, the Dutch Republic and the Holy Roman Empire represented by Emperor Leopold I, head of the Austrian Habsburgs; however, the increasing independence of German states within the Empire meant Bavaria now allied itself with France.

 William III died on 8 March 1702 (O.S.) from injuries sustained in a riding accident and was succeeded by his sister-in-law Anne.
 While his death was expected, it deprived the Alliance of its most obvious leader although Marlborough's personal position was further strengthened by his close relationship with the new Queen.
 Anne appointed him Master-General of the Ordnance, a Knight of the Garter and Captain-General of her armies at home and abroad.
-Lady Marlborough was made Groom of the Stool, Mistress of the Robes and Keeper of the Privy Purse giving them a combined annual income of over £60,000 and unrivalled influence at court.
+Lady Marlborough was made Groom of the Stool, Mistress of the Robes and Keeper of the Privy Purse giving them a combined annual income of over £60,000 and unrivaled influence at court.

+During the war, Marlborough, along with Grand Pensionary Anthonie Heinsius and Prince Eugene of Savoy, would come to form the triumvirate that, in various respects, governed Europe during the War of the Spanish Succession.